voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 Members may occupy more than one position, not all roles must be filled by Flux NSW members, though three unique persons from Flux NSW must be named.
-When the party’s application to the New South Wales Electoral Commission (NSWEC) is successful this constitution comes into effect and is adopted by the party.
+When the party's application to the New South Wales Electoral Commission (NSWEC) is successful this constitution comes into effect and is adopted by the party.